Mentor Volunteers for 11 - 17 year olds (Next Training April '26).

 Good with young people?
 Empathise with the tricky situations young people often experience in today's society?
 Excellent communication skills?
 Perfect!

-Hampshire County Council Children's Services team are looking for volunteers to train to become mentors, supporting young people aged 11 to 17 to help prevent them entering the care system.
+Hampshire County Council Children's Services team are looking for volunteers to train to become mentors, supporting young people aged 11 to 17.

 Supported and supervised by a volunteer coordinator, volunteer mentors will be matched with young people and offer one to one support.
 This is likely to include: face to face meetings, supporting them to attend meetings, appointments and activities and telephone support.
 A crucial aspect will be the ability to build positive relationships which allow young people to feel listened to and supported and continue as long as needed.